eitsupi/querying-with-prql/README.md

 To build, we need quarto cli, node.js, R, Python, and a lot of packages!
 Please check the [devcontainer.json](.devcontainer/devcontainer.json) file.
-(In addition, please install the development version of the R duckdb and prqlr packages from R-universe!)

 Build by